 Birth Name: Ruth Ann Moorehouse.

-Place of Birth: North Dakota (see marriage record).
+Place of Birth: North Dakota (see marriage record below).

 Parents: Dean Allen Moorehouse and Audrey Lucille Sirpless.